kborling/enhanced-reading-mode/README.md

 - Automatically updates highlights as you type.

 ## Installation
-You can install angular-mode using popular package managers such as Straight and Elpaca.
+You can install enhanced-reading-mode using popular package managers such as Straight and Elpaca.
 Choose the method that suits your preference:

 ### Manual
 1. **Download** the `enhanced-reading-mode.el` file and save it to a directory of your choice.